Skip to navigation Skip to content

 • a history of escalations, objections and dissatisfaction, or

-• Family and Domestic Violence issues
+• Family and domestic violence concerns

 If none of the above circumstances exist, do not investigate further.
 Make and document a refusal decision under s54H or s54HA and reject the pending care record in Cuba.
+See Check and process the change in care decision.

 The automatically generated rejection letters will issue to the customers to explain: